euroargodev/argopy/docs/data_manipulation.rst

 If you fetched data with the ``expert`` mode, you may want to use *filters* to help you curate the data.

-- QC flag filter: :meth:`argopy.xarray.ArgoAccessor.filter_qc`.
+- **QC flag filter**: :meth:`argopy.xarray.ArgoAccessor.filter_qc`.
 This method allows you to filter measurements according to QC flag values.
 This filter modifies all variables of the dataset.
-- Data mode filter: :meth:`argopy.xarray.ArgoAccessor.filter_data_mode`.
+- **Data mode filter**: :meth:`argopy.xarray.ArgoAccessor.filter_data_mode`.
 This method allows you to filter variables according to their data mode.
 This filter modifies the <PARAM> and <PARAM_QC> variables of the dataset.
-- OWC variables filter: :meth:`argopy.xarray.ArgoAccessor.filter_scalib_pres`.
+- **OWC variables filter**: :meth:`argopy.xarray.ArgoAccessor.filter_scalib_pres`.
 This method allows you to filter variables according to OWC salinity calibration software requirements.
 This filter modifies pressure, temperature and salinity related variables of the dataset.

 Complementary data